 Name Default Range Function console - or - telnet n/a n/a Specifies whether the command is configuring authentication for the console port or Telnet access method for the switch. enable - or - login n/a n/a Specifies the privilege level for the access method being configured. login: Operator (read-only) privileges enable: Manager (read-write) privileges local - or - tacacs local n/a Specifies the primary method of authentication for the access method being configured. local: Use the username/password pair configured locally in the switch for the privilege level being configured tacacs: Use a TACACS+ server. local - or - none none n/a Specifies the secondary (backup) type of authentication being configured. local: The username/password pair configured locally in the switch for the privilege level being configured none: No secondary type of authentication for the specified method/privilege path.
 (Available only if the primary method of authentication for the access being configured is local.)
-Note: If you do not specify this parameter in the command line, the switch automatically assigns the secondary method as follows: If the primary method is tacacs, the only secondary method is local.
-If the primary method is local, the default secondary method is none. num-attempts 3 1 - 10 In a given session, specifies how many tries at entering the correct username/ password pair are allowed before access is denied and the session terminated.
+Note: If you do not specify this parameter in the command line, the switch automatically assigns the secondary method as follows: If the primary method is local, the only secondary method is none. num-attempts 3 1 - 10 In a given session, specifies how many tries at entering the correct username/ password pair are allowed before access is denied and the session terminated.

-Table 4-1.
+Table 5-1.
 AAA Authentication Parameters